ome/omero-documentation/omero/sysadmins/unix/install-web.rst

 Deployment
 ----------
-OMERO.web can deploy with the OMERO.server but deploying OMERO.web **separately** from OMERO.server is **recommended** as they perform best under different circumstances and require a different set of dependencies.
+OMERO.web can be deployed with the OMERO.server but deploying OMERO.web **separately** from OMERO.server is **recommended** as they perform best under different circumstances and require a different set of dependencies.
 See :doc:`install-web/web-deployment` for more details.

-If you have installed Nginx, OMERO can automatically generate a configuration file for your web server.
-The location of the file will depend on your system, please refer to your web server's manual.
+If you have installed NGINX, OMERO can automatically generate a configuration file for your webserver.
+The location of the file will depend on your system, please refer to your webserver's manual.
 See :ref:`customizing_your_omero_web_installation` for additional customization options.